straker/browser-driver-manager/README.md

 ## System Requirements

-Node is required to run commands.
+Node is required to run the commands.

-Install dependencies with

-`npm install`

 ## Commands and Options